tfij/tfij.github.io/_posts/2017-01-30-Micro-monolith-Anti-pattern.md

 It doesn't help that there are a lot of code repositories, technology stacks, configurations etc.

 Shared tests across the entire system may be a bottleneck of a deploy pipeline what limits frequent deployments.
-Instate of that, integration tests of microservices should be move to each microservice.
+Instate of that, integration tests of microservices should be moved to each microservice.
 Each service should be tested with all depended services.
 To achieve that, it is tempting to prepare reference environment with all production services.
 Microservices are tested by many teams using that single reference env.